PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

 2. **Sound selection**: First, decide whether you want to calculate the average functional load of a single segment (i.e., its functional load averaged across all possible pairwise comparisons), or the more standard functional load of a pair of sounds, defined over segments or features.
+(Note that calculating the average functional load across all the pairwise comparisons will take several minutes.)
    To calculate the average functional load of a single sound, choose "Add one segment"; to calculate the pairwise functional load of two segments, choose "Add pair of segments"; to calculate the pairwise